 Council Chair rejects radio show

 Stackton Tressel town council chairman Dame Celia Baumhugger refused to appear on Desert Island Discs when they rejected her selection of exclusively Ed Sheeran songs.
-She commented I've been told Edward Sheraton is local, has done much to promote the area and is in need of the income from some wireless airplay.
+She commented I've been told Edward Sheraton is local, likes trees and appeared in that Detectorists thingy.